spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-reset-a-docker-environment.md

   - /v6/docs/en/howto-reset-a-docker-environment
 ---

-Sometimes, after experimenting or getting unexpected behavior from the `docker/sdk up` command, it may be useful to reset the entire Docker environment and start from scratch.
+Sometimes, after experimenting or getting unexpected behavior from the `docker/sdk up` command, it may be helpful to reset the entire Docker environment and start from scratch.

 {% info_block warningBox "Data removal" %}